 Access & Approval Process

 The OHE Data Sharing Agreement Clause 2 Representative (C2R) is the individual authorized to grant OHE permission to release information identifying the institution or system.
-This is also the individual responsible for signing the SLEDS DSA.
-Contact SLEDS.Support@state.mn.us if you'd like to know who your Clause 2 Representative is.
+This is also the individual responsible for signing the SLEDS and ECLDS DSA.
+Contact ECLDS.Support@state.mn.us if you'd like to know who your Clause 2 Representative is.

-A Level 3 User is an individual approved by the University of Minnesota or Minnesota State Colleges and Universities system office to be able to access SLEDS data on students from their institution, but is not responsible for granting release of information.
+A Level 3 User is an individual approved by the University of Minnesota or Minnesota State Colleges and Universities system office to be able to access SLEDS and ECLDS data on students from their institution, but is not responsible for granting release of information.

 Meredith Fergus, Office of Higher Education, 651-259-3963